nus-cs2103-AY2425S1/ip/docs/README.md

 day progresses.
 Need to check what's on your plate?
 Oliver can list all your tasks or help you find specific ones in a snap.
 With Oliver, staying organized has never been easier—your smart, efficient task manager is just a chat away!

+## Quick Start
+1. Download the jar file from [here](https://github.com/SQ77/ip/releases/tag/v0.3)
+2. Open your terminal
+3. Run the command `java -jar "{filename}.jar"`
+4. Oliver is now ready to manage your tasks! 🪄 🌟

+## Features
+Notes about the command format:
+- Words in brackets( ) are the parameters to be supplied by the user
+- Items in square brackets[ ] are optional

 ## Adding todos

 Adds a todo task to the list.

+Format: `todo (task_name)`

 Example: `todo finish my homework`